Earth-Hominid/Barker-Forums/README.md

 Barker is a social forum platform that hosts numerous forums with users from all over the world.

+### Technology Choices

+GraphQL used which prevents bog down issues (bandwidth, slower loadtimes, etc) caused by over fetching from the REST API.

 ### Interesting Problems

 When first implementing mutation delete functions in React, I received the following error: "Cache data may be lost when replacing the users field of a Query object."